 - access any MSU Billings facilities or services, regardless of the relationship there of to the amount owed, until the full amount due has been paid or satisfactorily adjusted with Business Services.

 All legal means will be used to collect any unpaid loans.
 Collection fees may be based on a percentage at a maximum of 33% of the debt, and all other expenses, including reasonable attorneys’ fees the University incur in such collection efforts.
 MSU Billings shall have the right to apply any portion of any amount it may owe such individual for any reason, including wages, to payment of the balance owed MSU Billings.

 A nonrefundable fee of $40.00 is payable by all students who do not pay during the designated fee payment period unless their late payment was due to the fault of Montana State University Billings.
 If a bank declines payment on a check and returns it to Montana State University Billings, a late registration fee shall be charged to the student offering the check in payment of fees.
 The late registration fee applies to students enrolled for six credit hours or less beginning the second week of classes.

 Students who elect to audit a course must pay the normal per credit hour fee as outlined in the student fee schedule.

-Any person not otherwise enrolled, and who does not want to register in a course for college credit, may with instructor approval enroll upon payment of a $5.00 per credit hour fee.
+Any person not otherwise enrolled, and who does not want to register in a course for college credit, may with instructor approval enroll upon payment of a per credit hour fee as outlined in the Inventory of Fees.
 Listening fees are nonrefundable.

 A $30.00 nonrefundable application fee is assessed to each person applying for admission for the first time as an undergraduate student.
 Normally, this fee applies only to the period for which the person is making initial application at the undergraduate level.
 If the applicant is accepted and does not register, admission to City College is cancelled.
 The applicant has one calendar year from the semester of initial application to apply for readmission without paying an additional application fee.
 After one year, the $30.00 application fee is assessed again